NanoComp/meep/doc/docs/Download.md

 Meep on Amazon Web Services (AWS)
 ---------------------------------

-The latest version of Meep preinstalled on [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) can be accessed for free on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as an [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS) provided by [Simpetus](http://www.simpetuscloud.com/launchsims.html).
+The current stable version of Meep preinstalled on [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) can be accessed for free on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as an [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS) provided by [Simpetus](http://www.simpetus.com/launchsims.html).

 Precompiled Meep packages for Ubuntu
 ------------------------------------